photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 when viewing pictures in full-screen mode.

 !!! tip ""
-    To view original images, enable *Dynamic Previews*, and configure *Dynamic Size Limit* and *Static Size Limit* to a small value like `720`.
-When viewing images exceeding that limit, the original files will be displayed.
+    To save storage, enable *Dynamic Previews* and set the *Static Size Limit* to a small value like `720`, so that larger previews are rendered only when they are actually needed.
+Keep the *Dynamic Size Limit* high enough for the screens you use, as requests above it are reduced to the largest size that can be rendered.

 ### Dynamic Previews